JNRowe/cupage/doc/background.rst

 database for use from other tools and applications.

-:abbr:`JSON (JavaScript Object Notation)` was chosen as it is simple to read and write, especially so from Python_ using json_ [#]_.
+:abbr:`JSON (JavaScript Object Notation)` was chosen as it is simple to read and write, especially so from Python_ using the json_ module [#]_.

-The database is just a serialisation of the :class:`Sites` object.
-The :class:`Sites` object is a simple container for :class:`Site` objects.
-Only necessary persistent data from :class:`Site` objects that can not be regenerated from the configuration file are stored in the database, namely header data and current matches.
+The database is a simple serialisation of the :class:`Sites` object.
+The :class:`Sites` object is a container for :class:`Site` objects.
+Only persistent data from :class:`Site` objects that can not be regenerated from the configuration file is stored in the database, namely last check time stamp and the current matches.

 .. blockdiag::

    diagram {
      "Site" -> "Sites";